 During the endovascular procedure (aneurysmal coiling or flow diversion), the surgeon enters the blood stream via the artery (usually of the groin) using a catheter and miniature devices like catheters, coils, flow diverters, flow disruptors and many other similar devices are used to wall off the blood flow into the outpouching or to obliterate the aneurysm itself.

 If an aneurysm has already been ruptured, it is a surgical emergency and needs to be managed like a stroke.

 Read more about treatment of stroke (insert link)

 A surgery by either of the routes is curative for the existing aneurysms and thus, preventing their risk of future rupture.
 But, it does not prevent formation of a new aneurysm elsewhere in the brain in future.
 Therefore, a regular follow up is necessary to see if any new aneurysms are growing.

 Unfortunately, intervention either interventional or microsurgical is the only treatment modality for an aneurysm.

-Dr. Vikas has also been running a teaching fellowship in Neurovascular interventions for the past 5 years now.
+I also running a teaching fellowship in Neurovascaulr interventions for past 5 years now.